Tisha7353/You-Dont-Know-JS/objects-classes/ch3.md

 #### Which Class?

-You may need to determine in a constructor if that class is being instantiated directly, or being instantiated from a subclass with a `super()` call.
+<mark>You may need to determine in a constructor if that class is being instantiated directly, or being instantiated from a subclass with a `super()` call.
 We can use a special "pseudo property" `new.target`:

 ```js
 class Point2d {